necozita/databasion/README.md

 Example crontab:

-    */1 * * * * cd /home/my_user/project && databasion -r
+    */1 * * * * cd /home/my_user/project && databasion -r -e test

-This checks the Version spreadsheet once a minute, and if the version has changed runs databasion with the supplied options.
+This checks the Environment spreadsheet once a minute, and if the version for the target system (test in this case) has changed, runs databasion with the supplied options.

 Note:  This could easily be used from the commandline as well, and not just crontab.